 Kitchen remodeling begins with honest conversation

 Originally, our clients simply wanted their cabinets refaced and new granite countertops installed.
 However, that scope evolved during our initial in-home consultation.
 After listening carefully to their objectives and inspecting the condition of the existing cabinets, we concluded these cabinets were not good refacing candidates.
-The cabinets were not made of wood and our clients wanted a fair number of modifications to the current design, which would compromise the quality and diminish the cost advantage associated with refacing.
-Based on a thorough explanation of the various alternatives, they trusted our recommendation that all new custom cabinets would be the best investment for their home.
+Unfortunately, the original builders didn’t make the cabinets from wood.
+The clients also wanted a fair number of modifications to the current design.
+Overall, this would compromise the quality and diminish the cost advantage associated with refacing.
+So, based on a thorough explanation of the various alternatives, they trusted our recommendation that all new custom cabinets would be the best investment for their home.

 Custom details top to bottom

 TriFection’s custom craftsmen created new solid oak cabinets with Roman-style upper doors with tulip panels and stained them Mission Oak.
 For the granite counters that first got our clients thinking about kitchen remodeling, they chose a beautiful Sienna Beige granite with natural movement in the various colors.
 They even allowed us to pick the specific slabs and were thrilled with our choices.
 Meanwhile, the backsplash features a Samara Penza Beige 6 ½” x 6 ½” field tile, which is accented nicely by a Bridgewood Ledge mosaic accent liner.
 This setting provides an ideal backdrop for their new Bosch range purchased from NorWest Appliances.